gulzar011/mobilegame/README.md

 # Data
-This project's data was obtained from [here](https://karpov.courses) data is there are results of A/B test, in which two groups of users were offered different sets of promotional offers.
+This project's data was obtained from [here](https://karpov.courses)
+- There are three types of data , the first one is result of A/B test, in which two groups of users were offered different sets of promotional offers.
 It is known that ARPU in the test group is 5% higher than in the control group.
 At the same time in the control group 1928 players out of 202103 turned out to be paying players, and in the test group - 1805 out of 202667.format:

 | user_id | revenue | testgroup |
 |---------|---------|-----------|